zltl/json-gen-c/README.md

 json-gen-c is a program for searializing C struct to JSON and deserializing JSON to C struct back.
-It parse structs' definition files then generate C codes to serialize and deserialize the structs.
+It parse structs' definition files then generate C codes to serialize and deserialize `struct`s.

 ![covor](https://raw.githubusercontent.com/zltl/json-gen-c/main/doc/json-gen-c.png)